ashleybaxter/iamashley/_posts/2014-08-04-advice-to-my-wedding-photographer-self.markdown

 You've seen countless cakes, listened to a wealth of the same gags during speeches, photographed every style of wedding dress.
 But this is their first (and only).

-Don't wear a skirt.
+Wedding photographer attire is difficult, but don't wear a skirt.
 On windy days it will blow up and everyone can see your pants.
 You're not Marilyn Monroe.